What to know about the Gillum corruption trial in Florida

 TALLAHASSEE, Fla.
 (AP) — Former Florida Democratic gubernatorial candidate Andrew Gillum is on trial in federal court on charges of corruption and lying to the FBI, facing a potentially long prison sentence if convicted of multiple wire fraud counts and conspiracy.

 Gillum, the former mayor of Tallahassee, came within less than a percentage point of being elected the first Black governor of Florida, losing by fewer than 34,000 votes to Republican Ron DeSantis in 2018.
+A jury was seated Monday to hear the case.

 WHAT IS THE CASE ABOUT?